Most Dangerous Game review header image

 Writers: Scott Elder, Josh Harmon, Richard Connell, Nick Santora

-I’ll admit, I didn’t have as much of a negative impression on Quibi as a service as most did when I learnt about it.
-The trailer for Most Dangerous Game, a ‘film-in-parts’ had me gripped from the outset.
+I’ll admit, I didn’t have as negative an impression of Quibi as a service as most did when I learnt about it.
+The trailer for Most Dangerous Game, a ‘film-in-parts’, had me gripped from the outset.

-Most Dangerous Game is the newest of a long long list of adaptations based upon Richard Connell’s 1924 short story “The Most Dangerous Game.
+Most Dangerous Game is the newest of a long, long list of adaptations based on Richard Connell’s 1924 short story “The Most Dangerous Game.”

 A terminally ill Dodge (Liam Hemsworth) has a short time left to live.
-With a mountain of debt and nothing to leave his pregnant wife Val (Sarah Gadon), he gets tempted into contacting a mysterious agency he’s told that helps people in dire situations.
+With a mountain of debt and nothing to leave his pregnant wife Val (Sarah Gadon), he is tempted to contact a mysterious agency he’s told helps people in dire situations.

-This is where he meets Miles Sellers (Christoph Waltz) who seemingly knows everything about him and offers him a substantial amount of money per hour for every hour he participates in a Hunt.
-However Dodge is the target, and it’s a hunt to the death.
-The hunt lasts 24 hours and the only rule is it’s limited to melee only.
+There he meets Miles Sellers (Christoph Waltz), who seemingly knows everything about him and offers a substantial amount of money for every hour he participates in the Hunt.
+However, Dodge is the target, and it’s a hunt to the death.
+The Hunt lasts 24 hours, and the only rule is that it’s melee-only.

-One of the major negatives I took away from this.
-Is that the plot isn’t exactly original, being an adaptation that can’t be helped.
-But on the other hand, seeing the same tropes played out was a bit tiresome and the ending comes rather abruptly and without much resolution.
+One of the major negatives I took away from this is that the plot isn’t exactly original — which, being an adaptation, can’t be helped.
+That said, seeing the same tropes play out is a bit tiresome, and the ending comes rather abruptly without much resolution.